 For Consumers

-Shoe brand ratings:
+Shoe brands ethical ratings:

 • Good On You - provides detailed brand ratings to make researching ethical brands easier.
 Each brand receives an easy-to-understand rating out of five, from 'We Avoid' (1) to 'Great' (5), and individual scores for its impact on people, the planet, and animals.